eudoug/bank-money-transfer-api/README.md

 ## Testing

-As this project was created based on TDD process all the tests were concepted using the test-first approach.
+As this project was created based on TDD process, all the tests were designed using the test-first approach.

 Integration tests was created based on standards most used on mature projects and following the BDD process.